OWASP/www-chapter-portland-me/index.md

 Welcome to the OWASP Portland Maine chapter homepage.
 OWASP Portland Maine is the Maine, United States chapter of OWASP, the Open Web Application Security Project.

 ### Goals
-We aim to organize at least 4 chapter meetings per year.
+We aim to organize at least four (4) chapter meetings per year.

 ### Participate
 If you would like to join or participate in our events and network with our community, we'd love to have you!